-- Two ounces but less than four ounces – Having at least two but less than four ounces of marijuana in your possession is a Class A misdemeanor that can lead to jail time for up to one year, fines up to $4,000 or both.
+- Two ounces but less than four ounces – Having up to two ounces of marijuana in your possession is a Class A misdemeanor that can lead to jail time for up to one year, fines up to $4,000 or both.

-- Four ounces or more (up to five pounds) – Having anywhere from four ounces to five pounds of marijuana in your possession is a felony offense that can lead to a maximum of two years in prison, fines up to $10,000 or both.
+- Four ounces or more (up to five pounds) – Having four ounces up to five pounds of marijuana in your possession is a felony offense that can lead to a maximum of two years in prison, fines up to $10,000 or both.

 Other penalties of drug possession include mandatory drug tests, probation and drug education classes.
-To ensure your rights are protected, you need the skilled guidance from an experienced defense attorney.
+To ensure your rights are protected, you need the skilled guidance from an attorney.